Main page content

 3.3 Property Owned or Controlled by the Board.
 In selling, licensing or leasing real property owned or controlled by the Board of Regents, the real property should be made generally available to the public in the market place in order that all potentially interested parties may respond.
 Direct negotiations with a single party should be used only when the other party possesses unique consideration for offer in exchange for the property.

-3.4 Approval of Requests for Proposals.
-Any request (i) for proposals issued for a proposed conveyance of any interest of real property owned or controlled by the Board of Regents or (ii) for proposals that will be signed by the Executive Director of Real Estate pursuant to Regents’ Rule 70301 or this Policy for a proposed acquisition by the Board of Regents of any real property interest from another party must be approved in advance by the Office of General Counsel, the Executive Director of Real Estate, and the appropriate Executive Vice Chancellor who, in consultation with the Office of the Board of Regents, will determine if Board of Regents' approval will be required prior to issuance of the request for proposals.
+3.4 Approval of Solicitations.
+Any request for information, qualifications or proposals or other solicitation issued for a proposed conveyance or use of any interest of real property owned or controlled by the Board of Regents or for a proposed acquisition or use of any interest of real property by the Board of Regents that may result in a transaction (i) that will be signed by the Executive Vice Chancellor for Business Affairs or a delegate in the Real Estate Office pursuant to Regents’ Rule 70301 or this Policy or (ii) that will require authorization by the Board of Regents pursuant to the Regents’ Rules must be approved in advance by the Office of General Counsel and the Executive Vice Chancellor for Business Affairs or delegate.

 3.5 Use of Brokers and Agents.
 The Real Estate Office and a U. T. institution may contract with one or more private brokers or real estate agents to assist with the purchasing, selling, leasing, or licensing of real property by or for the institution.
 All such contracts shall be subject to business review and approval of the Real Estate Office and legal review and approval by the Office of General Counsel.